Agent00bad/Examensarbete/README.md

 - **[Azure]**<details>Azure is a cloud provider whom i have my [SQL server][SQLServer] at and some other services in this project</details>
 - **[Docker]**<details>Docker works like a lightweigh and portable virtual machine but for application instances.</details>
 - **[SQL server image][SQLImage]**<details>The sql server let's you create a container of the SQL server.
 I used this for testing my database so that no breaknig changes would affect my Azure database since it's easy to kill and create a new container from scrtatch if needed.</details>
+- **[Blazor]**<details>Blazor is a .net web framework that is component basesd like react and it let's you use C# code instead of javascript.
+The C# code is then compiled into JS so it can work on the web.</details>

   [comment]: # (This section is for storing links for easy reuse)